gray rectangle with angle

 Enrolling in the new entrant safety assurance program

-Within your first 18 months of doing business, you will have a mandatory “New Entrant” audit to verify compliance with federal trucking regulations.
+Within the first 18 months of operating your business, you will have a mandatory “New Entrant” audit to verify compliance with federal trucking regulations.
 Maintaining good records from the start will ensure you’re prepared.
 The New Entrant Safety Assurance Program helps prepare and protect new drivers as they start their jobs.

 Make sure you maintain: